lswiderski/bodycomposition/README.md

 For now, you can just add body composition values.
 Any other thing should be done in Garmin Connect.

+## Fork
+This is forked version of bodycompositions from [https://github.com/davidkroell/bodycomposition](https://github.com/davidkroell/bodycomposition)

+I changed the input of bone mass and muscle mass from percent to kilograms so as not to convert my scale result to percentages.

 ## Download
-Releases can be found in [release](https://github.com/davidkroell/bodycomposition/releases) tab.
+Releases can be found in [release](https://github.com/lswiderski/bodycomposition/releases) tab.

 ## Usage